Evans (2026) 16x9

 About Elfyn Evans

 Elfyn Evans was born into rallying.
-Growing up in a motorsport household in Wales, he was introduced to the sport by his father, Gwyndaf Evans, a British Rally Champion who also competed in the WRC with SEAT and Ford.
-But it was Evans’ grandfather who first put him behind the wheel, setting him on a path that would eventually lead to the top of world rallying.
+Growing up in a motorsport household in Wales, he was introduced to the sport by his father, Gwyndaf Evans, a British Rally Champion.
+However, it was Evans’ grandfather who first put him behind the wheel, setting him on a path that would lead to the top of world rallying.

 WRC photos 2025